 Read a book or articles about the history of Native Americans.
 Have an honest conversation about what you've learned with friends, family, or your children.

 Now is also a great time to prepare sleeping arrangements and other shared spaces for any overnight guests.
-Make sure there are enough clean towels, sheets have been changed, and bathrooms and bedrooms have been tidied.
+Make sure there are enough clean towels, sheets have been changed, and bathrooms and bedrooms are tidy.

-Let's rearrange some furniture!
-If you have to add chairs or a leaf to your dinner table, or rejigger your living room setup do that now so you don't need to worry day-of.
-It's best to do some speed cleaning done now too so you don't feel rushed or overwhelmed with housekeeping chores in the next couple of days.
+If you have to add chairs or a leaf to your dinner table or rearrange your living room setup, do that now so you don't need to worry the day-of.
+It's also best to do some speed cleaning now so you don't feel rushed or overwhelmed with housekeeping chores in the next couple of days.

 Enjoy your time with your loved ones.
 Whether you're enjoying a large feast with extended family or simply enjoying a quiet meal with a few close friends, show gratitude for the ones you love.